dabrze/CheckMyBlob/GatherData/README.md

 install it manually.
 You can get CCP4 at http://www.ccp4.ac.uk/download/index.php.
 In the following steps we will denote the folder CCP4 was installed to as `$PATH_TO_CCP4 `.

-1. Go to the `GatherData` directory:
+1. Go to the `GatherData` directory in the CheckMyBlob repository:
 ```
-cd ~/work/CheckMyBlob/GatherData
+cd GatherData
 ```

-1. Install required packages using the following command (if you are using Anaconda as your python distribution, you can skip this step):
+1. Install required packages using the following command:
 ```
 pip install -r requirements.txt
 ```
 Installation may take a while, because the mmLib is compiling a monomer library during install.

- >If you skipped above step you will have to install the mmLib library (http://pymmlib.sourceforge.net/) manually.
+ >If you skipped the above step you will have to install the mmLib library (http://pymmlib.sourceforge.net/) manually.
- >We created a fork that is working with newer numpy and you can download it from here:
+ >We created a fork that is working with newer numpy version, which can download it from here:
  >https://github.com/hokinus/mmLib.
 After downloading and extracting the library into
  >a folder we denote as `$PATH_TO_MMLIB`, run the following commands:
  >```